 We teach pupils how society is organised and governed.
 We also ensure that they experience the process of democracy in school through the School Council.
 Pupils learn to understand and respect our common humanity; diversity and differences so that they can go on to form the effective, fulfilling relationships that are an essential part of life and learning.

-Alongside this we also ensure that the children have at least two PE sessions a week; in Key Stage Two the children also have swimming lesson and we run a range of PE clubs.
+Alongside this we also ensure that the children have at least two PE sessions a week; in Key Stage 2 the children also have swimming lesson and we run a range of PE clubs.
 For more information please look at our PE curriculum page.

 We often have special visitors in school from different organisations who work with the children, for example the Fire Service, the ‘Be Safe’ campaign, the Road Safety team and the ‘Show Racism the Red Card’ team.
 We also value the importance of our community.
-Key Stage One visited the Library in the Autumn term where they evaluated Lockey Park.
+Key Stage 1 pupils visited the Library in the Autumn term where they evaluated Lockey Park.
 The children made posters to encourage people to keep the park clean in response to seeing lots of broken glass.

-Growth Mindset – At Greenfields we want everybody to have a ‘growth mindset’; staff, pupils and parents.
+Growth Mindset – At Greenfields we want everybody to have a ‘growth mindset’; staff, pupils and parents/carers.
 Everyone should know that it is fine to ‘give it a go’.
 Our children understand that intelligence grows all the time when we are learning.
 They always try their best even if it is tricky and they never give up.

 Learning Habits – At Greenfields we want every learner to develop good learning habits.
 We all worked together to think about what good learning habits are and how we could show that we are good learners.